fmidev/seasonal_forecasting/README.md

 system: for that, use the run_download_and_preprocess_data.sh as a template.

 Prior to running the file, make sure that the folder structures are correctly defined, and all Python dependencies are installed and visible to computing nodes.
+Be sure to request enough wall time for computing: e.g. in Voima the computation takes typically 2-3 hours.

 Running the file in Voima PBS:
 `qsub run_fit_models_and_plot_results.sh`